Twenty Questions (1)

 It's pretty much that simple.

-If you want to call yourself a "follower of Jesus" and make a sincere effort to live according to many of the philosophical precepts Jesus taught, like turn the other cheek, love your neighbor as yourself, forgive others when they wrong you, etc., you may be an exemplary human being, that does not make you a Christian.
+If you want to call yourself a "follower of Jesus" and make a sincere effort to live according to many of the philosophical precepts Jesus taught, like turn the other cheek, love your neighbor as yourself, forgive others when they wrong you, etc., you may be an exemplary human being.
+That, however does not make you a Christian.

 Jesus said it Himself: